uu-afp/uu-afp.github.io/as1.md

 **Exercise 1:** *Packaging and documentation*

 1. Create a library `smoothies` which exports `perms` and `smoothPerms` from a module `SmoothPermsSlow`.
-You should be able to install the package by just running `cabal install` in it.
+You should be able to build the package by just running `cabal build` in the top level directory.
 2. Document the exported functions using [Haddock](http://haskell-haddock.readthedocs.io/en/latest/index.html).

 **Exercise 2:** *Testsuite*